 Hylotelephium 'Lime Twister'

-This hybrid is a part of the SunSparkler® series from the breeding work of Chris Hansen.
-It is discovered in 2014 as a variegated branch sport of Hylotelephium 'Lime Zinger'.
+This succulent is a part of the registered SunSparkler® series from the breeding work of Chris Hansen, who found it in 2014 as a variegated branch sport of Hylotelephium 'Lime Zinger'.
 It was patented (PP26895P2) in 2016 as Sedum 'Lime Twister'.

 How to Grow and Care for Hylotelephium 'Lime Twister'